marp-team/marp/website/docs/guide/heading-divider.md

 # Heading divider

-By using heading divider option, you can indicate to split pages at before headings whose specified level.
-It's useful when converting an existing Markdown document to the slides.
+The heading divider directive tells Marp to automatically add a slide break before a heading of the specified level.
+This directive is particularly useful when converting an existing Markdown document to slides.

-This is similar to [Pandoc](https://pandoc.org/)'s [`--slide-level` option](https://pandoc.org/MANUAL.html#structuring-the-slide-show) and [Deckset 2](https://www.deckset.com/2/)'s "Slide Dividers" option.
+Heading dividers is similar to [Pandoc](https://pandoc.org/)'s [`--slide-level` option](https://pandoc.org/MANUAL.html#structuring-the-slide-show) and [Deckset 2](https://www.deckset.com/2/)'s "Slide Dividers" option.

-> This feature is inherited from [Marpit framework](https://marpit.marp.app/directives?id=heading-divider).
+> This feature is inherited from the [Marpit framework](https://marpit.marp.app/directives?id=heading-divider).

 ## Example